-SOD survey and monitoring results from 2008 to 2022 on HRC lands indicate evidence (positive stream samples and known infected trees) of the pathogen in the Canoe Creek, Decker Creek, Bull Creek, Thompson Creek, and Elk Creek planning watersheds as well as positive stream samples from the Lower Larabee planning watershed (the source of infection is likely off HRC property to the east).
+SOD stream survey (water samples collected and tested for Phytophthora ramorum) and vegetation monitoring (leaf and twig samples) results from 2008 to 2023 on HRC lands indicate evidence (positive stream samples and known infected trees) of the pathogen in the Canoe Creek, Decker Creek, Bull Creek, Thompson Creek, and Elk Creek planning watersheds as well as positive stream samples from the Lower Larabee planning watershed (the source of infection is likely off of HRC property to the east).
 All these sites are in the greater Upper Eel watershed unit.

-Additional sample points on Yager Creek were tested in 2018-2022 and results indicate that while Yager Creek is infected (source yet unknown), Lawrence Creek appears to be currently free of the SOD pathogen.
+Additional stream sample points on Yager Creek and Lawrence Creek, within the Wolverton Gulch, Cooper Mill Creek, Blanton Creek, and Corner Creek planning watersheds (all included in the Yager Lawrence watershed unit) were tested in 2018-2022 and results indicate that while Yager Creek is infected (source yet unknown) Lawrence Creek is not.
+Lawrence Creek was sampled again in 2023 and still appears to be free of the SOD pathogen.

 In the northern portions of the HRC ownership stream samples recovered from Elk River, within the Lower Elk River planning watershed and greater Elk River watershed unit on the western edge of HRC lands, were negative for the SOD pathogen.
 Samples recovered from Freshwater Creek below the confluence with Graham Gulch in the Cloney Gulch planning watershed within the greater Freshwater Creek watershed unit also tested negative for the SOD pathogen in 2019.